What will wake the dead?

 "She said that a mummy is just a vessel for a soul.
 I don't want her soul out wandering around on its own.
 I don't even know what she'd do then."

 "So what are we doing to do about her?"

 Sharon looked at the mummy, considering.
 Then she said, "Nothing."

 "What happened tonight?" said Sharon.
-"Why, tonight we both took off early to have a drink at your friend's bar in San Francisco.
+"Why, tonight we both took off early to have a drink at your friend's bar.
 We just made the after-party."

 Marcus blinked dumbly.
-"That party was over hours ago," he said.
+"That party was over hours ago.”

 She shut the coffin lid and turned the lights off, and she and Marcus left, hand-in-hand.
-In the gallery, in the dark, something stirred inside the sarcophagus, just a little, and then went silent.
-Everything was dark and still again.
+In the gallery, in the dark, something stirred.
+But a second later it was gone, and everything was still again.
 Still as the grave.